-Do you live in a state where recreational marijuana is legal?
-How about medical?
-If you answered yes to either of these questions, then you might be able to get marijuana delivered right to your door.
-Over the years, the marijuana industry has significantly evolved.
-Nowadays, marijuana consumers don't need to travel to a brick-and-mortar pot dispensary to get their medicine.
-Instead, in some states, marijuana consumers can place a delivery order over the phone or online and have marijuana products brought to them without ever having to leave home.
-To save you the headache, we've put together a handy guide to marijuana delivery services in each state.
+If you live in a state where recreational marijuana is legal or even if medical is legal, then you might be able to get marijuana delivered right to your door.
+These days, marijuana consumers don’t need to travel to a brick-and-mortar pot dispensary to get their medicine.
+Instead, more and more states are allowing marijuana consumers can place a delivery order over the phone or online and have marijuana products brought to them without ever having to leave home.
+To save you the headache, we’ve put together a handy guide to marijuana delivery services in each state.

 U.S. States that Offer Marijuana Delivery Services

 Currently, multiple U.S. states offer legal marijuana delivery services.
 Some only have a medical marijuana program in place, and others have added recreational access.
 The states that currently offer marijuana delivery services include Arizona, Alaska, California, Colorado, Maine, Maryland, Nevada, New Mexico, New York, Oregon, Rhode Island, and Vermont.